paccao/Clicker/ideas.md

 ### Game loop:

--   Show start page, enter your name to begin
+-   ✅ Show start page, enter your name to begin
--   Show game
+-   ✅ Show game container
     -   Show day 1/30, Morning
 -   the game is 30 days long
 -   each day consists of 3 stages